carpentries/amy/docs/users_guide/index.md

 If a person's name does not appear in the dropdown, they will need to be [added to the database](#adding-a-new-person).

-If this a learner role at an Instructor Training event, the following fields should also be filled in.
+If this is a learner role at an Instructor Training event, the following fields should also be filled in.
 These fields apply only to Instructor Training, and can be left blank for other types of events.

-* **Associated member site in TTT event** Note the membership (instituion name and membership year) that this seat should be assigned to.
+* **Associated member site in TTT event** Note the membership (institution name and membership year) that this seat should be assigned to.
 * **Count seat as public or in-house?** Note whether the learner seat should be counted as public or inhouse.
 Most seats will be public.
 Inhouse only applies to select Platinum level memberships.
 * **Open training seat** Note whether this learner came through our open program, and is not affiliated with a member site.